 11. Dumbbell Curls

 The biceps are a key muscle of the upper body and one that many people love to flex!
-The dumbbell curl is a great exercise to master for your upper body strength gains.
+The dumbbell curl is an excellent exercise for building upper-body strength.

 How to Perform

-• Bend your elbows, curling the weights up toward your shoulders.
+- Bend your elbows and curl the weights up toward your shoulders.

 12. Standing Triceps Kickback

-The triceps are the complementary muscle for the biceps.
+The triceps are the complementary muscle to the biceps.
 This muscle makes up the bulk of your upper arm, so don’t neglect it!

 How to Perform